forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-setup.md

 To install Code Builder in a Professional Edition org, the org must have API access.
 If you attempt to install Code Builder in a Professional Edition org without API access, an installation error occurs.
 To request the API add-on, contact your Account Executive.

+**Note**:
-**Note**: Turning on Code Builder in Government Cloud Plus organizations can send data outside the authorization boundary.
+- Turning on Code Builder in Government Cloud Plus organizations can send data outside the authorization boundary.
 Contact your Salesforce account executive for more details.
+- Code Builder runs in the cloud with a different IP address from your org and your computer.
+If your org has Trusted IP Ranges configured in Network Access in Setup, you can't connect to an org from Code Builder because the IP range for Code Builder can vary.
+See the [Known Gaps and Issues doc](https://github.com/forcedotcom/code-builder-feedback/wiki/Known-Gaps-and-Issues#ip-restricted-orgs) on GitHub.

 1. From Setup, enter Code Builder in the Quick Find box, then select Code Builder.